John Hart Hunter: Early life

 John Hart Hunter was born on May 3, 1807.
 His father, John Hunter, emigrated from Dublin, Ireland to Philadelphia in 1805 and then soon to New York where he worked as a bookkeeper.
 The elder John Hunter married Sarah Hart of White Plains.
 Hunter, a superb mathematician, soon gave up business for teaching.
 He also passed on his love for scholarship to his only son, John Hart Hunter.
-The younger Hunter developed his early education by extensive reading at the Apprentices' Public Library in New York.
+The younger Hunter developed his early education through extensive reading at the Apprentices' Public Library in New York.

 College life

 John Hart Hunter entered college directly into the Junior Class at Union in 1824.
 He quickly became one of the leading academic scholars of the school at age 17.
-When Arthur Burtis Jr. entered Union in 1825 (also as a Junior following two years at Columbia), college president Eliphalet Nott personally insisted Hunter take him under his wing as roommate.
-Thus Hunter's plans for a single room were disrupted, and indirectly President Nott had set the stage for the foundation of Kappa Alpha.
+When Arthur Burtis Jr. entered Union in 1825 (also as a Junior following two years at Columbia), college president Eliphalet Nott personally insisted Hunter take him under his wing as a roommate.
+Thus Hunter's plans for a single room were disrupted, and indirectly President Nott set the stage for the foundation of Kappa Alpha.
 On November 26, 1825, John Hart Hunter founded the Kappa Alpha Society, the world's first Greek letter social fraternity, along with eight other students: six of them seniors in the class of 1826, and two juniors of the class of 1827.

 Upon graduating near the top of his class at Union in 1826, Hunter was admitted to the Princeton Theological Seminary where he studied until 1828.